tenpy/tenpy/doc/INSTALL.rst

 Minimal Requirements
 --------------------
-This code works with a minimal requirement of pure Python 3 and somewhat recent versions of `NumPy <http://www.numpy.org>`_ and `SciPy <http://www.scipy.org>`_.
+This code works with a minimal requirement of pure Python>=3.5 and somewhat recent versions of `NumPy <http://www.numpy.org>`_ and `SciPy <http://www.scipy.org>`_.
-(If you have numpy >= 1.11.1 and scipy >= 0.17.0, the code should run fine.)

 Getting the source
 ------------------